Ed "Spooky" Nored

 (click on image to enlarge)

-(Nored) This incident occurred sometime between July 24 and Aug.
-19, 70.
+(Nored) The following incident occurred during my tour.
 We were in the bush humping heavy when we were given the word to take a break.
 I had just lowered myself to the ground keeping my pack on.
 I was leaning against the pack with my legs stretched out in front of me.
 One of the new men was about 8 feet to my right sitting and facing the same way I was.
 His weapon went off and I saw the path of the bullet travel about 8 inches off the ground in the same direction his legs were out stretched.
 This was always a sure way home from Nam.
 Accidentally shoot your self in the foot.
 To do that you had to accidentally take the safety off.
 Accidentally put your finger on the trigger.
 Accidentally pull the trigger and have the weapon accidentally aimed at your foot.
 And assuming at the last second you realized how much pain such an accident would cause you would most likely close your eyes and accidentally miss.

 8-1-70 Boonies